 Nova Scotia Duck Tolling Retriever Care

-Like most dogs, the Nova Scotia Duck Tolling Retriever requires daily exercise to be at their best.
-One or two long walks or a fenced in back yard are key, though Tollers also enjoy being active in sports like agility and flyball.
-Ultimately, a specific Toller’s exercise needs depends on his or her individual preferences, with some Tollers being content to relax on the couch for most of the day as long as they get a good walk in at some point, and others requiring much more stimulation and activity.
+Like most dogs, the Toller requires daily exercise to be at its best.
+At least an hour per day of activity will keep this breed happy and healthy.
+One or two long walks or a fenced backyard are key, though Tollers also enjoy participating in sports like agility training and flyball.
+Adding in plenty of playtime is a great way to strengthen your bond while entertaining your dog.
+Ultimately, a specific Toller’s exercise needs depend on his or her individual preferences.
+Some Tollers are content to relax on the couch for most of the day after a long walk, while others require much more stimulation and activity to be fulfilled.

 Common Health Problems